 Response options: Unless otherwise indicated, use this response option when: Yes A system, policy, strategy or process has been implemented in full across the agency.
 In progress (IP) Management has decided on a particular course of action and implementation has commenced or is complete in part but not all of the agency.
-Identified (Id) Management has ide issue.
-Management has identified this as an issue, but has not yet commenced to address the No There are no strategi There are no strategies in place, and no immediate plans to pursue them.
-Criteria que estion Asses sment Optional comments Y IP ld N (Max 250 characters) .
-Breaches and complain ts 1 There is a documented p aanaging privacy breaches omplaints.
-(If 'Y' or 'IP' skip and privacy (Asked again even if response 2010 AEA was 'Yes'.)
-2 There is a documented p eneral complaints.
-(If 'Id' of New question.
-3 This process is documen gency officers. ted and available to (Asked again even if response 2010 AEA was 'Yes'.)
-4 This process, or a versio e public. n of it, is available to (Asked again even if response 2010 AEA was 'Yes'.)
-5 There is a clear process andlers to advise agency of at need changing are ident ficers when practices 6 There is a clear process ction changes to practices a omplaints.
+Identified (Id) Management has identified this as an issue, but has not yet commenced to address the issue.
+No There are no strategies in place, and no immediate plans to pursue them.

+Criteria question Assessment Optional comments Y IP ld Ν (Max 250 characters) 7.
+Breaches and complaints 7.1 There is a documented process specifically for managing privacy breaches and privacy complaints.
+(If 'Y' or 'IP' skip 7.2) 7.2 There is a documented process for managing general complaints.
+(If 'Id' or 'N' skip 7.3 and 7.4) 7.3 This process is documented and available to agency officers.
+7.4 This process, or a version of it, is available to the public.
+7.5 There is a clear process for privacy complaint handlers to advise agency officers when practices that need changing are identified.
+7.6 There is a clear process for agency officers to action changes to practices arising from complaints.
 7.7 In the last two years your agency has received privacy complaints.
-(If 'N' skip 7.8 to 7.11) Yes s 🗌 No (New question) .8 Privacy complaint handlii ng is timely.
-(D9.7.8 and 7.9 were previous one question (D9.7.4 in 2010 AE/ so will be asked again in 2013.)
-9 Complainants are genera sponse given. ally satisfied with the (D9.7.8 and 7.9 were previous one question (D9.7.4 in 2010 AE/ so will be asked again in 2013.)
-10 In the last two years priv 1 1 5 1 1 1
+(If 'N' skip 7.8 to 7.11) Yes 🗌 No 🗌 7.8 Privacy complaint handling is timely.
+7.9 Complainants are generally satisfied with the response given.

-Yes 🗌

-No 🗌

-(New question)

 7.10 In the last two years privacy complaint handlers have advised agency officers that practices need to change.
-(If 'N' skip 7.11)
+(If 'N' skip 7.11) No 🗌